About Clevedon Presbyterian Church

 People who join in our church’s life, worship and mission, come from a broad diversity of backgrounds and experiences.
 The church is committed to being a place ‘anyone can belong to’.

-While Clevedon Presbyterian formally incorporates the churches at Clevedon and Kawakawa Bay, the church communities at each place have distinctive cultures and histories.
+While Clevedon Presbyterian formally incorporates the churches at Clevedon, Takanini/Conifer Grove and Kawakawa Bay, the church communities at each place have distinctive cultures and histories.

-For both churches, hospitality and welcome are values that are seen as central to the Christian story.
+For all three churches, hospitality and welcome are values that are seen as central to the Christian story.

 The people who make up our church come from many backgrounds.
 Some have been coming to church all their lives and have family histories in this area which go back for generations.